Living Thinking

 face a challenge in life, to face a Trial, means to engage in just that

-needed for the development of our character.
+needed for the development of our personal character.

 Consider a marriage for example, or the